 Obscure Musical Passions #20: CHRIS SPHEERIS

 I first heard Chris Spheeris sometime during the heyday of New Age music, whenever that was.
 His frequently wistful and relaxing music is a world-music-influenced fusion of new age, instrumental, light jazz, pop, and rock.
 Try “Aria” at http://youtu.be/-UXCncKbXps.
 Chris plays various instruments with pleasing melodies and instrumentation, with occasional vocals.
 One of my favourite songs by him is “The Gathering” (from his second album, “Pathways to Surrender”), which I use for a multimedia/photography slideshow I do called “Details of Japan.”
-Unfortunately, this song isn’t on YouTube.
+On YouTube, listen to the song at https://youtu.be/4seWZmNmJhM.
 But do check out “Where the Angels Fly” at http://youtu.be/-X87oMscmgw (this song has vocals), and “Aqualuna” at http://youtu.be/dY0ng4BB2eI.
 More information at http://en.wikipedia.org/wiki/Chris_Spheeris.
 I hesitate to compare Spheeris to Yanni (whose music is pleasant enough, but that I’ve never connected with), but it’s a fair comparison.
 Ray Lynch and David Lanz are slightly similar, too, but they are more keyboard-focused, whereas Spheeris is largely guitar-driven, which is probably why I like it better.
 Perhaps Craig Chaquico is a better comparison.